 The Askr & Embla Sleepod

-Sleepod is an in-bed co-sleeper developed together with midwives and doulas—made to give babies and their parents a good night’s sleep, night after night.
+Sleepod is an in-bed baby-sleeper developed together with midwives and doulas—made to give babies and their parents a good night’s sleep, night after night.
 The idea behind Sleepod is to mimic the calming atmosphere of the womb to ease the transition for mother and child during the first months of life.

 The padded edges makes Sleepod a perfect aid to ease supervised tummy time and can be used as a non invasive seating, giving baby back support without restricting movement as she's gaining the balance to sit by herself.